SRouting/SRPerf/README.md

 # SRPerf

 SRPerf is a performance evaluation framework for software and hardware implementations of SRv6.
 It is designed following the network benchmarking guidelines defined in [RFC 2544](https://tools.ietf.org/html/rfc2544).

-See SRPerf [home page](https://srouting.github.io/SRPerf/).
+This is the [project web page](https://srouting.github.io/SRPerf/), part of the [ROSE](https://netgroup.github.io/rose/) project.

 ## Architecture ##
 The architecture of SRPerf is composed of two main building blocks: testbed and orchestrator as shown in the figure below.
 The testbed is composed of two nodes, the tester and the System Under Test (SUT).